KaddieIII/Catalog/README.md

 # Catalog
-Rest-API-Server in C# with mongodb.
+This is a Rest-API-Server in C# with mongodb.
+You can create new database-entries, called 'services' with attributes name, description and price.

 ## Requirements
 * [.NET 5 SDK](https://dotnet.microsoft.com/download/dotnet/5.0)